Dir (princely state): The ruling Nawabs

 The hereditary Nawab Khan Bahador title (nawab for short) was granted in 1897 to Mohammad Sharif Khan and inherited by Sharif's eldest son, Aurangzeb Badshah Khan (nicknamed as Charha Nawab), who ruled between 1904 and 1925.
 In 1906 his younger brother, Miangul Jan (Munda Khan), tried in vain to wrest power with the assistance of the Khan of Barwa, Sayed Ahmad Khan, a former ally of Mohammad Sharif.
 A second attempt in 1913 was successful, but for a very short time, as in 1914 Aurangzeb regained the rule over Dir.
 Also, the other son of Mohammad Sharif, Mohammad Isa Khan, attempted around 1915 to seize the Dir throne by allying with the Khan of Barwa, but Aurangzeb managed to preserve his rule.

 At Aurangzeb's death, in 1925, the title passed to his eldest son, Mohammad Shah Jahan Khan, who was supported by the British Government against the small rival faction that favored his brother Alamzeb Khan.
 Alamzeb was exiled in 1928 because of his attempts to take power.
 Shah Jahan Khan was loyal to the British, who nominated him to KBE in 1933.

-In 1947, Jahan Khan sent his troops to support Pakistan during the First Kashmir War, and in 1948 united his princely state with the new Dominion of Pakistan.
-He also nominated his son Muhammad Shah Khan Khusro as successor and other sons (Shahabuddin Khan and Mohammad Shah) governors of different provinces.
+After the 1947 partition of India and the independence of Pakistan and India, Jahan Khan sent his troops to support Pakistan during the First Kashmir War.
+The troops were involved with the attack on Mirpur in November 1947.
+Khan signed an instrument of accession to Pakistan on 8 November 1947.
+But it was not until 8 February 1948 that the state's accession was accepted by Jinnah as Governor-General.
+Jahan Khan also nominated his son Muhammad Shah Khan Khusro as successor and other sons (Shahabuddin Khan and Mohammad Shah) governors of different provinces.